openSUSE/news-o-o/_posts/2010-07-08-opensuse-conference-program-committee-meeting.markdown

 wordpress_id: 3695
 ---

-the program committee meetsÂ  at 1300 UTC (3pm CEST, 9am EST) in our IRC channel #openSUSE-project to discuss current status and next steps for the openSUSE conference.
+the program committee meets  at 1300 UTC (3pm CEST, 9am EST) in our IRC channel #openSUSE-project to discuss current status and next steps for the openSUSE conference.